Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 ## 3.48 GetErrorID

 - Function: GetErrorID()

 - Description: Get the robot error code.
-This instruction is supported in CR controller version 3.5.2 and above.
+This command is supported in CR controller version 3.5.2 and above.

-- Parameters：None
+- Parameters: null

 - Supporting port: 29999

-- Return: controller and algorithm alarm information, collision detection value is -2, electronic skin collision detection value is -3;
+- Return:
-  The last six represent the alarm information of six servos respectively.
+  ErrorID,{[[id,…,id], [id], [id], [id], [id], [id], [id]]},GetErrorID();//[id,..., id] is the alarm information of the controller and algorithm, where the collision detection value is -2, the safe skin collision detection value is -3.
+The last six [id] represent the alarm information of six servos respectively.

 - Example